chrisbtr/q-and-a/README.md

 # Q&A App
 ## Project Description
-This is a application that runs on ios, Android, and Desktop Web Browsers.
-It is Intended to be used like a message board where users can post questions.
-The questions can then be answered by another user that has the correct permissions to do so.
+This application runs on IOS, Android, and Desktop Web Browsers.
+It is a message board where users can post questions.
+The questions can then be answered by another user who has the correct permissions to do so.

 ## Purpose
-This project is Intended to demonstrate my abilities with certain technologies, and is **NOT** intended to be used in a production.
+This project is intended to demonstrate my abilities with certain technologies and is **NOT** intended to be used in production.

 ## Technologies Used
 ### Client (frontend)